drshahizan/BDM/exercise/readme.md

 | 1 | Use case | Hospital Management System | <a href="./uml/uc/uc1.md" ><img src="../images/ucase.png" width="24px" height="24px" ></a> |

 ## Contribution 🛠️
-Please create an [Issue](https://github.com/drshahizan/BDM/issues) for any improvements, suggestions or errors in the content.

 You can also contact me using [Linkedin](https://www.linkedin.com/in/drshahizan/) for any other queries or feedback.